MatthewJamisonJS/Grocery_Sorter_App/README.md

 ### Google Docs Integration

 1. Create a Google Doc with your grocery list (one item per line)
-2. Copy the document ID from the URL
+2. Copy the document URL or ID
-3. Paste it into the "Document ID" field
+3. Paste it into the "Document URL or ID" field
+4. Enter your Google email
-4. Click "Load from Google Docs"
+5. Click "Load from Google Docs"

 ### AI Categorization